Buffett deal for Heinz a wake-up call to food industry

 Given its news, Heinz canceled its presentation at the annual conference.
 But that did not stop the chatter.

-“Any time there’s a deal, everybody wonders if it’s a catalyst to other deals and that remains to be seen,” said Irene Rosenfeld, CEO of Mondelez International, who last year oversaw the spin-off of Kraft Foods Group.
+“Any time there’s a deal, everybody wonders if it’s a catalyst to other deals and that remains to be seen,” said Irene Rosenfeld, CEO of Mondelez International (MDLZ.O), who last year oversaw the spin-off of Kraft Foods Group KRFT.O.
 She told Reuters that companies with “good strategic planning” pay more attention to their own circumstances than what happens outside.

 “It just could be the mentality is, ‘that’s how we’re going to create more shareholder value in this industry’,” Rodkin said in an interview.

-There has already been a wave of much smaller transactions in the food industry, with the split ups of Sara Lee into Hillshire Brands and D.E.
-Master Blenders, Kraft into Kraft Foods Group and Mondelez International, and Fortune Brands into Fortune Brands Home & Security and Beam Inc.
+There has already been a wave of much smaller transactions in the food industry, with the split ups of Sara Lee into Hillshire Brands HSH.N and D.E.
+Master Blenders DEMB.AS, Kraft into Kraft Foods Group and Mondelez International, and Fortune Brands into Fortune Brands Home & Security (FBHS.N) and Beam Inc BEAM.N.

-In addition, there was Canada’s Saputo buying Morningstar from Dean Foods and Kellogg buying Pringles from Procter & Gamble.
+In addition, there was Canada’s Saputo (SAP.TO) buying Morningstar from Dean Foods (DF.N) and Kellogg (K.N) buying Pringles from Procter & Gamble (PG.N).

 Late on Thursday, Heinz reported third-quarter earnings and said it would divest Shanghai LongFong Foods, a frozen food business in China.
 It said it anticipates securing a deal with a suitable buyer in the next 12 months.